emmgfx/material-for-coders/README.md

 ### How to install

 Only download this repo by clicking the __Download ZIP__ button on the Github sidebar.
-Unzip it and rename the folder to only "__material-for-coders__" (rename the "__-master__" word that Github appends automatically).
+Unzip it and rename the folder to only "__material-for-coders__" (remove the "__-master__" word that Github appends automatically).
 It works well if you don't rename it, but the update system may cause problems, so, do it.

 ### Updates